qwyvonne/database/README.md

 ```
 select c.state,
 case
-	when c.case_after > d.case_before then 'effectice'
+	when c.case_after > d.case_before then 'effective'
 	else 'not effective'
 end as effectiveness from
 	(select c.state, round(avg(c.state_case),0) as case_after from